Credit card: Interest charges

-Credit card issuers usually waive interest charges if the balance is paid in full each month, but typically will charge full interest on the entire outstanding balance from the date of each purchase if the total balance is not paid.
+Credit card issuers usually waive interest charges if the balance is paid in full each month, but issuers typically charge full interest on the entire outstanding balance from the date of each purchase if the total balance is not paid.

-For example, if a user had a $1,000 transaction and repaid it in full within this grace period, there would be no interest charged.
-If, however, even $1.00 of the total amount remained unpaid, interest would be charged on the $1,000 from the date of purchase until the payment is received.
-The precise manner in which interest is charged is usually detailed in a cardholder agreement which may be summarized on the back of the monthly statement.
-The general calculation formula most financial institutions use to determine the amount of interest to be charged is (APR/100 x ADB)/365 x number of days revolved.
-Take the annual percentage rate (APR) and divide by 100 then multiply to the amount of the average daily balance (ADB).
-Divide the result by 365 and then take this total and multiply by the total number of days the amount revolved before payment was made on the account.
-Financial institutions refer to interest charged back to the original time of the transaction and up to the time a payment was made, if not in full, as a residual retail finance charge (RRFC).
-Thus after an amount has revolved and a payment has been made, the user of the card will still receive interest charges on their statement after paying the next statement in full (in fact the statement may only have a charge for interest that collected up until the date the full balance was paid, i.e., when the balance stopped revolving).
+For example, if a cardholder made a $1,000 transaction and repaid it in full within the grace period above, no interest would be charged.
+If, however, even $1 of the total amount remained unpaid, interest would be charged on the $1,000 from the date of purchase until the payment is received.
+The precise manner in which interest is charged is usually detailed in a cardholder agreement, which may be summarized on the back of the monthly statement.
+The general calculation formula that most financial institutions use to determine the amount of interest to charge includes three quantities: the annual percentage rate (APR), the average daily balance (ADB), and the total number of days the amount revolved before payment was made on the account.
+This formula is as follows: (APR/100 × ADB)/365 × number of days revolved.
+Financial institutions use the term residual retail finance charge (RRFC) for interest charged back to the original time of the transaction and up to the time a payment was made, if not in full.
+Thus, after an amount has revolved and a payment has been made, the user of the card will still receive interest charges on their statement after paying the next statement in full.
+(In fact, the statement may contain only an interest charge that was collected up until the date that the full balance was paid, i.e., when the balance stopped revolving.)

-The credit card may simply serve as a form of revolving credit, or it may become a complicated financial instrument with multiple balance segments each at a different interest rate, possibly with a single umbrella credit limit, or with separate credit limits applicable to the various balance segments.
-Usually, this compartmentalization is the result of special incentive offers from the issuing bank, to encourage balance transfers from cards of other issuers.
-If several interest rates apply to various balance segments, then payment allocation is generally at the discretion of the issuing bank, and payments will therefore usually be allocated towards the lowest rate balances until paid in full before any money is paid towards higher rate balances.
-Interest rates can vary considerably from card to card, and the interest rate on a particular card may jump dramatically if the card user is late with a payment on that card or any other credit instrument, or even if the issuing bank decides to raise its revenue.
+The credit card may simply serve as a form of revolving credit—or it may become a complicated financial instrument with multiple balance segments, each at a different interest rate, possibly with a single umbrella credit limit, or with separate credit limits applicable to the various balance segments.
+Usually, this compartmentalization is the result of special incentive offers from the issuing bank to encourage balance transfers from the cards of other issuers.
+If several interest rates apply to various balance segments, then payment allocation is generally at the discretion of the issuing bank, and therefore payments will usually be allocated toward the lowest rate balances until these are paid in full, before any money is paid toward higher rate balances.
+Interest rates can vary considerably between cards, and the interest rate on a particular card may jump dramatically if the cardholder is late with a payment on that card or any other credit instrument, or even if the issuing bank decides to increase its revenue.